pablop16n/web-docs-scorer/README.md

 ### repeated segments (repeated_score)

-The _repeated_score_ score is processed with `crawled_text_qualifier.score_repeated()`, and it computes the ratio of repeated segments.
+The _repeated_score_ score is processed with `doscorer.score_repeated()`, and it computes the ratio of repeated segments.
 Using the same rationale as for the _language_score_ processing, short segments are not taken into account for this metric.
 The score follows an inverse function of the amount of repeated segments: for example, 0% of repeated segments will get a 1 score, 20% of repeated segments will have a 0.8 and 100% of repeated segments will receive a 0 score.

 ## Adaptating subscores to different languages

-This gets processed in `language_adaptation.extract_ratios()`and `crawled_text_qualifier`.
+This gets processed in `language_adaptation.extract_ratios()`and `docscorer`.

 Some of the subscores used to get the _quality_score_ are based on ratios that need to be computed for each language for optimal performance:
   * _punctuation_score_